-Line 5a-Trade or Business, Rental Real Estate, and Other Rental Income

-Enter the beneficiary's share of trade or business, rental real estate, and other rental income, minus allocable deductions (other than directly apportionable deductions).
+Line 5a-Trade or Business, Rental Real Estate, and Other Rental Income rental income, minus allocable deductions (other than directly apportionable deductions).
 To assist the beneficiary in figuring any applicable passive activity loss limitations, also attach a separate schedule showing the beneficiary's share of income derived from each trade or business, rental real estate, and other rental activity.